How to tackle Credit Suisse graduate interviews and questions

 Find out how to answer typical Credit Suisse interview questions for graduates applying for its analyst programmes.

 The bank emphasises that its graduate interview process is a mutual exchange, so it’s essential that you arrive equipped with some questions and market insight.
 And, given that experienced bankers will be interviewing you, ensure you do your homework.

 Research Credit Suisse and its markets.
 The bank’s website will have the bulk of the information you need about structure, products, services, clients and workforce.

-The Financial Times, CITY A.M. and Bloomberg are among the great sources of information about the investment banking marketplace, and Credit Suisse’s current position within it.
+The Financial Times , CITY A.M . and Bloomberg are also good sources of information about the investment banking marketplace and Credit Suisse’s current position within it.
 You’ll be able to find current news, features, analysis and other related content.
 Don’t leave it until the last minute to browse; it’d be obvious you didn’t do thorough research if you only knew about today’s top story.

 Overview of graduate Credit Suisse interviews structure

-The recruitment process generally involves two to three rounds of interviews.
+The recruitment process generally involves two or three rounds of interviews.
 It is likely that Credit Suisse’s first-round graduate interviews will be conducted via telephone or video.
-Former applicants have said that questions at this stage tend to be predominantly competency or motivation-based to gauge your skills and knowledge, and why you want the job.
+Questions tend to focus on your skills, field of expertise and potential as well as the programme and team you have applied to.

 Credit Suisse common graduate interview questions